Shivam-Maithil/Cryst/README.md

 ### Prerequisites
 You should have Python 3x installed on your machine.
+You should have PostgreSQL installed on your machine for complex search system.

 ### Installation
 Just make a virtual environment in the project directory and activate it.